-- Percentage change from Baseline to Days 180 and 365 in LDL-C in the obicetrapib group compared to the placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in ApoB in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in non-HDL-C in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in HDL-C in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84 and 365 in Lp(a) in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in TC in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in TG in the obicetrapib group compared to placebo group.
+- Percentage change from Baseline to Days 30, 180, 270 and 365 in LDL-C in the obicetrapib group compared to the placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in ApoB in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in non-HDL-C in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in HDL-C in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84 in Lp(a) and ApoA1 in the obicetrapib group compared to placebo group;

+- Percentage change from Baseline to Days 84, 180, and 365 in TC in the obicetrapib group compared to placebo group; - Percentage change from Baseline to Days 84, 180, and 365 in TG in the obicetrapib group compared to placebo group.

-For the percentage change from Baseline to Day 180 in LDL-C, the LDL-C will be calculated using the Friedewald equation unless the Triglyceride value is ≥ 400 mg/dL or the LDL-C value is ≤ 50 mg/dL; in which case, the LDL-C level measured directly by PUC will be used in the analysis.
-The latter approach will be used because PUC assessments are not performed at Day 180 as per the protocol, unless the conditions for Triglycerides or LDL-C described above are met at the Day 180 assessment.
+For the percentage change from Baseline to Day 30, 180 and 270 in LDL-C, the LDL-C will be calculated using the Friedewald equation unless the Triglyceride value is ≥ 400 mg/dL or the LDL-C value is ≤ 50 mg/dL; in which case, the LDL-C level measured directly by PUC will be used in the analysis.
+The latter approach will be used because PUC assessments are not performed at Day 30, 180 and 270 as per the protocol, unless the conditions for Triglycerides or LDL-C described above are met at the Day 30, 180 and 270 assessments.
 The analysis will be repeated using the Martin-Hopkins equation as described in the [Section 3.4.1](#) above.